‘We are not a top team yet and I’m not a top coach’ – Brighton boss De Zerbi disappointed after frustrating draw

 “We lost out in the second half; it became more difficult to recover the ball, it became more about our defending.
 We are not at a level yet where we can compete every week against teams like Brighton on equal level.”

-De Zerbi has compared the Burnley result today to the Sheffield United and Fulham 1-1 draws at home, giving why his team has not won them games.
+De Zerbi has compared the Burnley result to the 1-1 draws at home against Sheffield United and Fulham.
 He said: “The question is why we didn’t win these three games, maybe because we are not a top team.

 “The coach of Brighton is not a top coach, yet.
 I consider my team a very good team, there isn’t anyone more than me who believes in his players.
 We are a very good team, not a top team yet.”

-De Zerbi was sweating on the fitness of some of his players before the game today, starting Joao Pedro on the left instead of Kaoru Mitoma, saying: “Mitoma was not available to play 90 minutes.
+De Zerbi was sweating on the fitness of some of his players before the game, starting Joao Pedro on the left instead of Kaoru Mitoma, saying: “Mitoma was not available to play 90 minutes.

 “Mitoma was a risk, Igor was a risk, Buonanotte couldn’t play 90 minutes.”